Get started with Nextflow on Verily Workbench

 }

-Then, in a Terminal window, change to the parent directory of rnaseq-nf (~/repos if you followed the instructions above), and sanity-check your config changes.
+In a terminal window, change to the parent directory of rnaseq-nf (~/repos if you followed the instructions above), and sanity-check your config changes.

 cd ..